Callan Park Hospital for the Insane: Current use

-After a period of extensive renovation, the Kirkbride Complex which housed the former hospital, the Sydney College of the Arts, the fine arts campus of the University of Sydney, commenced occupancy under a 99–year lease.
-It was later revealed in Sartor's biography, The Fog on the Hill - How NSW Labor Lost its Way, that the Keneally-led NSW Government secretly planned to compensate Sydney University on the 'loss' of Callan Park by offering it the North Eveleigh site in Redfern, which had been prepared for tender.
-However, it was reported that the North Eveleigh site had been prepared for the market and was valued at about 100 million.
+After a period of extensive renovation, the Kirkbride Complex which housed the former hospital, the Sydney College of the Arts, the fine arts campus of the University of Sydney, commenced occupancy under a 99-year lease.
+It was later revealed in Sartor's biography, The Fog on the Hill – How NSW Labor Lost its Way, that the Keneally-led NSW Government secretly planned to compensate Sydney University on the 'loss' of Callan Park by offering it the North Eveleigh site in Redfern, which had been prepared for tender.
+However, it was reported that the North Eveleigh site had been prepared for the market and was valued at about A$100 million.
 Cabinet had also approved the proceeds of the North Eveleigh sale to go towards a major upgrade of Redfern Station.
-Yet the university was only prepared to pay some $30 million, and so the 'deal' didn't go ahead.
+Yet the university was only prepared to pay some $30 million, and so the 'deal' did not go ahead.

+NSW Ambulance Headquarters and Education Centre moved into the site some time after 1994 (date unknown), and officially vacated in 2024, moving to Sydney Olympic Park.

-Other tenants include Writing NSW, formerly the New South Wales Writers' Centre, and the New South Wales Ambulance headquarters.
+Other tenants include Writing NSW, formerly the New South Wales Writers' Centre.

 In November 2011, the Leichhardt Council and the Friends of Callan Park formally presented the Draft Callan Park Master Plan to the Minister for Planning and Infrastructure, Brad Hazzard MP.
 In 2015, the New South Wales Parliament approved the draft masterplan and agreed to establish a specialised trust, finalise the site's master plan and develop a sustainable long-term funding model to protect it.
 It was envisaged that the Callan Park and Broughton Hall Trust would manage the site, comprising the following trustees appointed by the Governor: